 Serre Chevalier: quintessentially French in every way.

 Serre Chevalier — or Serre Che, as it’s known to its regulars — is actually a conglomeration of some 13 different settlements in the southern French Alps, more easily reached from the Italian airport of Turin than either French Lyon or Swiss Geneva.
-It’s a sprawling kind of ski area and a car is an advantage, if not a necessity, for getting the most out of this destination.

-The main Ski Solutions accommodation is located in the Chantemerle area, which is a mixture of characterful old buildings and some less striking modern ones.
+The main accommodation is located in the Chantemerle area, which is a mixture of characterful old buildings and some less modern ones.
 However it has the advantage of some of the best lift access to this huge ski domain, with both a gondola and a cable-car to whisk you up into the midst of the area and further lifts to take you even higher.

 If you’re looking for major après-ski partying opportunities, then Serre Che is not the place for you, but if you’re happy with some modest but friendly and genuinely welcoming French bars and restaurants then you will not be disappointed.
 Where you are staying will tend to dictate where you spend your evenings, but a visit to Le Monetier is always vaut le voyage , especially for La Maison Alliey, the Auberge du Choucas and the Chalet Auberge des Amis.
 In Chantemerle, the Triptyque, with its Mediterranean cuisine, is the hot ticket - or check out the Extreme bar or L'Escapade.
 Venture into Villeneuve and head for La Baita for late-night entertainment.